 “The Starting 5 in the Southern 6”

-It’s Week seven of our “Starting 5 in the Southern 6” presented by 228 Sports.com in which each week throughout the rest of the prep basketball season we will highlight five individual performances from the following week as well as five upcoming games that week in our area to keep an eye on.
+It’s Week eight of our “Starting 5 in the Southern 6” presented by 228 Sports.com in which each week throughout the rest of the prep basketball season we will highlight five individual performances from the following week as well as five upcoming games that week in our area to keep an eye on.
 You readers can help us out by sending us stats on your favorite players from the previous weeks’ games on our “228Sports” Facebook page as well as at “@228Sports” on Twitter.
 We will consider all of those recommendations as we choose our “Starting 5 in the Southern 6” each week.
-Also, look for the upcoming feature “Starting 9 in the Southern 6” as baseball and softball get started soon as well.